 1. File path: A dropdown list to specify the attribute field that contains the directory path or URL for the photographs or other documents being displayed.
 If the location is a relative path then the checkbox must be clicked.
 The base path for a relative path can be entered in the Base Path text box below.
-Information about the different options for specifying the file location are noted in the section Specifying the location and name of a photograph below.
+Information

-Figur 19.9: The eVis display window 2
+Figure 19.9: The eVis display window 2

-Figur 19.10: The eVis Options window 2
+Figure 19.10: The eVis Options window